lanl/benchmarks/doc/sphinx/00_intro/introduction.rst

 * Problem size must be changed to meet % of memory requirements.

+* Respondent shall provide CPU strong scaling and GPU throughput results on current generation representative architectures.
+  If no representative architecture exists respondent can provide modeled / projected CPU strong scaling and GPU throughput results. respondent may provide both results on current generation representative architectures and modeled / projected architectures.

+* For SSNI projections respondent shall use the specific problem size(s) specified for SSNI.

 Source code modification categories:

 * Baseline: “out-of-the-box” performance